 Yosemite National Park is a breathtaking, hair-raising (in a good way), jaw-dropping sight to behold.
 No matter how many times people frequent it, its marvelous views never get old.
 Thinking of bringing a Yosemite Webcam with you and your friends and family as you head towards this quintessential tourist attraction in the Golden State?Take a look at the top 6 things you can do for a truly memorable trip to Yosemite.

 Get your hiking and trailing gear on.
 First on this list is the awesome trails that ribbon in and around Glacier Point.
 Glacier Point stands at a 7,200-foot elevation.
 But besides this towering grandeur, it’s the hills and valleys around it that make for excellent hiking and trailing.

 Its famous Four Mile Trail Hike, in spite of the number mentioned in the said trail, actually runs for about 5 miles.
-You can enjoy the view while travelling from one trail to the next.
-Additionally, if you’re up for it, continue on to Yosemite Valley.
+You can enjoy the view while traveling from one trail to the next.
+Additionally, if you’re up for it, continue on trip to Yosemite Valley.
 That’s 3,200 down from the elevated trails unto the flatter greeneries below.

 2. Yosemite Falls

 This is perhaps among the more iconic spectacles of this national park—Yosemite Falls.
 From afar, you will already catch a glimpse of water cascading over granite.
 The Yosemite Falls is comprised of three separate ones— the Upper, Middle, and Lower Yosemite Fall.
 The first is elevated at 1,430 feet.
 The second, at 675 feet.
 Finally, the third, at 320 feet.